New Vulnerabilities to Watch Out for

 Today’s generation is plagued with cybercrimes which are happening day by day.
 Hackers are discovering new vulnerabilities in networks and exploiting them to their advantage.
 In the past year alone, 3-billion Yahoo accounts were hacked which has been recorded as the biggest attack on a company ever.

 Worse, hackers do not care about the size or worth of a business.
 Their main aim is to gain an advantage such as earn money or get private information.
-When you’re off the office network, breaches could occur in some ways.
+When you’re off the office network, breaches could occur in many ways.

 Phishing is whereby cybercriminals pose as legitimate entities with the sole aim of gaining your trust and thereby giving them access to your private account or personal data.
 Such attacks come in the form of emails, telephone calls or even texts.